mgrider/crank-a-sketch/README.md

 **A** or d-pad **left** or **right** to change drawing direction.

+**B** or "Invert" in the system menu will swap from black on white to white on black.

+You can also "Clear" the drawing in the system menu.

-Use the screenshot feature to save your drawing.
+Use the screenshot feature in the system menu to save your drawing.
 (See the help article for [how to get at your playdate screenshots](https://help.play.date/games/screenshots/).)

 ## About